A chronological listing of Travis projects (view in alphabetical order)

 1916 — East Potomac Park Golf Club (with Walter S. Harban), Washington, D.C.
 (An August, 1919 Brooklyn Eagle account reported that, because of World War I, just 9 holes were constructed though Travis was reported to have planned an 18-hole course.
 Travis lists East Potomac Park as one of his reversible courses.)

-1916 — (r) Canoe Brook Country Club (North Course), Summit, NJ Jack Vickery and Alex Smith, original designers–1902 (Shopping mall and highway construction has left very little of the original North Course)
+1916 — (r) Canoe Brook Country Club (North Course), Summit, NJ.
+1902 – Jack Vickery and Alex Smith, original designers; (Shopping mall and highway construction has left very little of the original North Course)

 1917 — Lochmoor Club (assisted John S. Sweeney), Grosse Pointe Woods, MI

-1917 — Onondaga Golf and Country Club, Fayetteville, NY The Travis golf course plan included parts of 3 holes from the original, 1901 David Campbell course; Stanley Thompson, renovation–1928 (no evidence that Thompson’s plans were implemented); Stanley Thompson, designed additional 9-holes – 1930 (NC); Hal Purdy, redesign of three holes – 1962; Wogan and Mitchell, redesign of the 3rd and 4th holes – 1982; Ian Andrew, bunker renovation and restoration, including construction of new 4th and 8th greens – 2008-2009.
+1917 — Onondaga Golf and Country Club, Fayetteville, NY The Travis golf course plan included parts of 3 holes from the original, 1901 David Campbell course; 1928 – Stanley Thompson, rebuilt 7, 12, 15, and 17 greens and remodeled some bunkers; 1930 – Stanley Thompson, designed additional 9-holes (NC); 1962 – Hal Purdy, redesign of three holes; 1983 – Wogan and Mitchell, redesign of the 3rd and 4th holes; 2008-09 – Ian Andrew, bunker renovation and restoration, including construction of new 4th and 8th greens.

 1918 — (r) White Beeches Golf and Country Club (FKA Haworth Golf Club), Haworth, NJ.
 Renovation/restoration, John Harvey – 2008 –